brandonsurh/personal-assistant-ai/README.md

 # Personal Assistant AI

 Welcome to the **Personal Assistant AI** repository!
 This AI chatbot is powered by OpenAI's GPT-3.5, allowing you to have engaging and fun conversations just by speaking to it.
-This chatbot will not only listen to your commands but also speak back to you!
+This chatbot will not only listen to your queries but also speak back to you!
 Built with Python 3 and Flask, it's a powerful and entertaining assistant that's easy to set up and use.

 ## Table of Contents
 - [Features](#features)